 Threat Intelligence Integration

 Many NGFWs apply threat intelligence integration to traffic monitoring.
 In the old days, this was a manual process of correlating firewall logs against bad, risky, or malicious addresses.
 Now, most is baked in the tool.
 Popular firewall vendors incorporate threat intelligence.
-The firewall events include fields that mention this threat intelligence which you use for enhanced correlation inside your security information and event management (SIEM) tool.
+The firewall events include fields that mention this threat intelligence, which you use for enhanced correlation inside your security information and event management (SIEM) tool.

-These firewalls are hosted in the cloud or on premise.
+These firewalls are hosted in the cloud or on-premise.

 You might be asking.
-What are the pros and cons of cloud vs on premise firewalls?
+What are the pros and cons of cloud vs. on-premise firewalls?

 Think about it.
 Today, companies have scattered resources in multiple data centers.
 A perfect example is a company that acquires other companies.
 With each acquisition, there comes another data center.
 Replacing multiple on-premises traditional firewalls with a cloud firewall eliminates configuring and maintaining dozens of individual data centers.
 There is also AWS and Microsoft to consider.
-Their cloud storage and resource solutions are going to require a firewall hosted in the cloud to protect data hosted with them.
+Their cloud storage and resource solutions will require a firewall hosted in the cloud to protect data hosted with them.

 Web Application Firewalls (WAF)